By : Ecole de Paris du Management

 Location : France / Paris

-The report includes a summary of the presentation plus a report of Q&A session
+The report includes a summary of the presentations plus a report of Q&A session

-Company Description : Le rapport inclut un compte-rendu des interventions et de la session de Questions/Réponses.
-11 Pages
+Company Description : Le rapport inclut un résumé des présentations ainsi que de la session de Questions/Réponses (French version) (10 pages)

 Organizer : Ecole de Paris du ManagementThe École de Paris du management was created in 1993.
 Under its auspices, researchers and professionals talk about subjects which open the way for discussion ensuring a high quality of oral and written work.
 Although short-term concerns are the basis for these exchanges, the approach adopted reflects long-term issues.
 These include helping change the views which researchers, participants and public opinion have of the way in which private and public affairs are conducted